hanggrian/prepress-adobe-scripts/README.md

 Manually copy all files & folders within `Scripts` directory to `Presets` directory in local Adobe installation paths, the location may differ between app:
 * Illustrator - `{Illustrator path}/Presets/{your locale}/Scripts`.
 * Photoshop - `{Photoshop path}/Presets/Scripts`.

-The scripts can then be accessible from `Menu Bar > File > Scripts`.

 Resources
 ---------